Sample Path Regularity of Gaussian Processes from the Covariance Kernel

-Note however that one way to construct non-stationary GPs with more weak derivatives than strong derivatives is through feature kernels, with features that admit more weak derivatives than strong derivatives.
+However, in the non-stationary case, one can in some cases obtain maximally more Sobolev derivatives than strong derivatives \cite{scheuerer_regularity_2010}, \cite{henderson_sobolev_2024}.
+One way to construct non-stationary GPs with more weak derivatives than strong derivatives is through feature kernels, with features that admit more weak derivatives than strong derivatives (see Section \ref{sec: feature kernel} and \cite[Example 3.3]{henderson_sobolev_2024}).
 This also shows that it is not possible to obtain a converse for \thmitemref{Theorem}{thm: sobolev}{thm sobolev: general case} as we have for \thmitemref{Theorem}{thm: sobolev}{thm sobolev: stationary case} and \thmitemref{Theorem}{thm: sobolev}{thm sobolev: isotropic case}.

 Also note that deducing sample path Hölder regularity from applying Theorem \ref{thm: sobolev} and Sobolev embedding theorems introduces a superfluous dependence on dimension, and yields weaker results than the dimension independent Theorem \ref{thm: holder}.